Business Management Units 1 and 2

 What skills do you need?

-Students will develop the skills they need as they work through the subject
+You will develop the skills you need as you work through the subject.

 What skills do you develop?